 Instinctus, Rua de Santa Cruz ao Castelo 35 – A tiny place run by a sweet lady.
-Set menu - 4 courses with 4 glasses of wine.
-OK food but the tons of wine, good ambience, and host make it a place worth visiting.
+Set menu: four courses with four glasses of wine.
+OK food, but the tons of wine, good ambience, and host make it a place worth visiting.

-Augustiner Bräustuben, Landsberger Straße 19 – German beer hall I randomly stumbled across.
-Very traditional, hearty meals.
-You’re seated at long tables with other parties so it’s a good way to make friends.
+Augustiner Bräustuben, Landsberger Straße 19 – A German beer hall I stumbled across serving traditional and hearty meals.
+You’re seated at long tables with other parties, so it’s an easy way to make friends.
 Since it’s so out of the way, most people are curious to know how you found it.

 La Rossettisserie, 8 Rue Mascoïnat — I also found this little rotisserie place randomly.
-They serve 5 dishes: chicken, beef, lamb, veal, and pork with potatoes and a few appetizers.
-It’s small restaurant with an intimate setting with candles, fresh bread, and good wine.
+They serve five dishes: chicken, beef, lamb, veal, and pork with potatoes and a few appetizers.
+It’s small restaurant with an intimate setting, candles, fresh bread, and lots of wine choices.

 Hamasei, Via della Mercede 35 — The best sushi in Rome.

-Al Vero Girarrosto Toscano, Via Campania 29 — Very good Tuscan food, famous (and rightly so) for their antipasto.
-Endless rounds of food, good sized portions, and excellent wine.
+Al Vero Girarrosto Toscano, Via Campania 29 — Very traditional Tuscan food, famous (and rightly so) for their antipasto.
+Endless rounds of food, good-sized portions, and excellent wine.
 Expensive.